 Eating a balanced diet (80% real whole lean proteins, fruits and vegetables, whole grains that are low in added sugar and saturated fat and 20% some treats) and being physically active can help improve well-being and alleviate depression.
 Snacking on whole foods or trying new, healthy pantry staple recipes can be a fun way to tackle healthy eating.

-Instead of heading to the kitchen in search of something sweet or salty the next time you’re feeling overwhelmed, try journaling, reading a book or calling a friend.
+The next time you’re feeling overwhelmed try journaling, reading a book or calling a friend.
 Move your body every day – whether it is a walk outside, a fitness app or deep cleaning.
 You’ll feel productive and better overall because of it.

 Additionally, take extra care not to have overexposure of negative social media regarding COVID-19 outbreak.
 Try to put habits in place to help getting adequate sleep, practice deep breathing or meditation to alleviate stress and limit alcohol intake.
 Each of these factors have a huge impact on your health and wellbeing.